 We cannot answer otherwise than… of course, Benalmadena Pueblo is absolutely worth visiting.
 Whitewashed houses decorated with colorful flowers, narrow streets, beautiful views over Costa del Sol, one of the most stunning pieces of architecture you’ll see in your life and so many more great attractions and things to do are waiting for you in Benalmadena Pueblo.
 To be honest, we weren’t expecting anything special, we thought it’ll be just another Andalusian white town, but it really surprised us, and we fell in love from the very first steps there.
 So think no more and add Benalmadena to your bucket list, you won’t regret it.

 Three parts of Benalmadena, Spain

-Throughout the years area evolved and right now consist of three distinct parts:
+Throughout the years area evolved and right now consists of three distinct parts:

 - Benalmádena Pueblo – calm traditional Andalusian village, located on a hill, at the foot of the Sierra de Mijas (at a height of about 200m a.s.l) overlooking Benalmádena Costa

 - Benalmádena Costa – holiday resort area, known for its sandy beaches, many tourists attractions, and vivid nightlife

 - Arroyo de la Miel – main residential area where most of the local population lives

-As we really enjoy old Spanish villages and towns and want to share their beauty we’ll show you the best things to see in Benalmádena Pueblo, so let’s go and just explore that.
+As we really enjoy old Spanish villages and towns and want to share their beauty we’ll show you attractions and the best things to do in Benalmádena Pueblo, so let’s go and just explore that.

 Things To Do In Benalmadena Pueblo, Spain